Lor7/WRO2024-FUTURE-ENGINEERS-VOLTERRA-TEAM-INTERNATIONAL-FINAL/README.md

 For the wheel system, we primarily used **Meccano** and **Lego** parts.
 To ensure accurate control of the wheel positioning, we implemented the **Ackermann steering system**.
 This system provides different turning angles for the inner and outer wheels when cornering.
 We accomplished this by incorporating a **mechanical differential** and gears to connect the motor to the rear wheels.

-Engineering also involves problem optimization.
+Engineering also involves <b>problems optimization</b>.
 We focused on optimizing space by strategically positioning hardware to make the design more space-efficient.
 Additionally, we ensured that the system is easy to dismantle for maintenance or upgrades.
 On the software side, we prioritized creating a highly scalable program, structured into modules that interact with each other.

 <br><br>